The Discovery API provides a list of Google APIs for retrieving a machine-readable "Discovery document" metadata for each API.

 The Google APIs Discovery Service is built upon two basic concepts:

 - APIs Directory: A list of all APIs that are supported by the APIs Discovery Service.
-Each directory entry shows details about a supported API, including its name, a brief description of what it does, and a link to its documentation.
-Each supported API can have multiple Directory entries, one for each of its supported versions.
+Each directory entry shows details about a supported API, including its name, a brief description of what it does, and a documentation link.
+An API can have multiple Directory entries, one for each of its supported versions.